 Fellowship without singing solos or being volunteered for anything.
 (Probably)

-Come hungry and leave fed.
+Come hungry, leave encouraged.
 No RSVP required - but pants are!

 Lord, provide healing, peace, strength, comfort, and understanding…